gsperka/queen_attack/README.md

 rspec .
 ```

-or to run a specific test file:
+or to run a specific test:

 ```ruby
 cd spec